Interviews: Ask Red Hat CEO Jim Whitehurst A Question

 As I understand it, one of the stated goals was to speed up boot times.
 It's had exactly the opposite effect on my Ubuntu system -- that is, when the boot doesn't die altogether when I try to mount NFS shares.
 (Also, thanks to systemd, I can't even *reboot* or shut down the machine when there's a hung NFS process.
 I am forced to hard-reset it.)

 For years, warning flags have been raised about systemd.
-It more or less seems that we're bringing all the disadvantages of the Windows architecture to Linux, without any of the advantages of running WIndows.
+It more or less seems that we're bringing all the disadvantages of the Windows architectur

+Now that CentOS has received a more official status in the RH world, what are the plans for the project?

-if meritocracy over democracy (Score:2)
+if meritocracy over democracy (Score:3)

 Are you guys going to merge with ...
 (Score:2)